 U-M offers unparalleled support for students looking to combine engineering expertise with real-world business skills.
 Collaborations with the Ross School of Business and facilities like the TechArb enable students to explore this burgeoning, important field.
 Pursue coursework in entrepreneurship, get involved in the MPowered community or work with the Center for Entrepreneurship to find the perfect path.

 Gaining experience in a global market is imperative for today’s engineers.
 Engineering students are encouraged to take advantage of the College’s own International Programs in Engineering, or explore campus-wide programs through the Center for Global and Intercultural Studies.
+The U-M – Shanghai Jiao Tong University Joint Institute gives select students from SJTU an opportunity to transfer to Michigan Engineering.
 Students can also participate in international programs that are not sponsored by the University.

 Military Officer Education